simonambridge/RTFAP2/README.md

 Install information

-- Set up and install DataStax Enterprise with Spark and Solr enabled - this demo is based upon DSE 4.8.x with Spark 1.4 and Scal 2.10
+- Set up and install DataStax Enterprise with Spark and Solr enabled - this demo is based upon DSE 4.8.x with Spark 1.4 and Scala 2.10
 - Note down the IP's of the node(s)

 Your URL's will be;